+Since 1996 she has combined clinical practice with teaching, examining and research and has recently completed her Master of Science at Oxford Brookes University.
 Marianne has held a variety of teaching roles at BCOM in London and at Oxford Brookes University.
 She has been a visiting lecturer and presented widely both in the UK and abroad to osteopaths and other healthcare practitioners.

 Marianne’s special interests include the elderly, sports injuries and active management of chronic long-term pain patterns.
-She is currently in the last year of her Masters in Osteopathic Practice Education.
-Her thesis is investigating the current evidence base for manual therapy for knee pain.
-Marianne is a keen amateur triathlete but also enjoys yoga, pilates, dog walking and travelling.
+Her master’s dissertation investigated effectiveness of treatment for chronic knee pain.
+Marianne is a keen open water swimmer, amateur triathlete but also enjoys yoga, pilates and travelling.